tarunpurswani/practice-code-review/.github/PULL_REQUEST_TEMPLATE/code-review-checklist.md

 > The code used to write the solution

 - **Formatting**
-  - [ ] The code was formatted just before pushing
-  - [ ] No errors occurred while formatting the code
+  - [ ] No formatting errors appear in the linting check
 - **Linting**
-  - [ ] There should be no linting errors or warnings
+  - [ ] There should be no linting errors or warnings in the CI check
   - [ ] Spelling should be correct in all code, comments and docstrings
-  - [ ] The code was linted just before pushing
 - **The solution file**
   - [ ] Has a JSDoc comment
   - [ ] Has an exported function